carlosrodfern/blog/content/post/techdebt.md

 latencies.
 It was not designed for efficiency because the data volume was low originally and designing for efficiency required more effort.

-Following architectural and coding guidelines and standards, contributes to keep maintainability by enforcing code testability, technology adequacy, acceptable efficiency in most cases, robustness, and uniformity for readability.
+Following guidelines and standards contributes to keep maintainability by enforcing code testability, technology adequacy, acceptable efficiency (in most cases), robustness, and readability.
 Following such guidelines and standards is a non-functional requirement.
-As a result, any code that deviates from that fails to meet non-functional requirements as well, and it is classified as TD.(Ilkiewicz and Letouzey 2012)
+As a result, any code that deviates from that fails to meet non-functional requirements as well, and it is classified as TD (Ilkiewicz and Letouzey 2012).

 In addition to the degradation caused by iterative incremental development processes, there are challenges caused by technological